Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

-\lenstool\ is a parametric strong lens modeling algorithm, which uses MCMC formalism to explore the parameter space, identify the best fit set of parameters, and estimate statistical uncertainties on parameters and modeling outputs.
+\lenstool\ is a parametric SL modeling algorithm, which uses MCMC formalism to explore the parameter space, identify the best fit set of parameters, and estimate statistical uncertainties on the parameters and modeling outputs.
 We refer the reader to \cite{jullo07} for a full description of \lenstool.
 In short, the algorithm assumes that the foreground lens is comprised of a combination of mass halos, each described by a set of parameters.
-Some examples of parameterized mass halos include NFW, isothermal, and the most commonly used for clusters is the pseudo-isothermal ellipsoidal mass distribution (dPIE; \citealt{Eliasdottir2007}, also referred to in the literature as PIEMD).
+Some examples of parameterized mass halos include the Navarro-Frenk-White profile; isothermal profiles; and, most commonly used for clusters, the truncated pseudo-isothermal ellipsoidal mass distribution (dPIE; \citealt{Eliasdottir2007}; also sometimes referred to in the literature simply as PIEMD).
 Lensing constraints come from the positions and redshifts of sets of multiple images of the same lensed source.
-Where spectroscopic redshift is not available, one can leave the redshift as a free parameter.
+Where spectroscopic redshifts are not available, one can leave the redshift as a free parameter.
 Photometric redshifts or other information can be used to guide the posterior.
-The goodness of fit criterion is the image-plane scatter between the observed and predicted images of lensed sources (image-plane minimization), or the source-plane scatter between sets of predicted source locations of the same system \citep{jullo07}.
-Unless otherwise noted, \lenstool\ models in this work assume the dPIE distribution, which has seven parameters: centroid $x$, $y$; ellipticity $e$; position angle $\theta$; core radius $r_{core}$; cut radius $r_{cut}$ and normalization $\sigma_0$.
+The goodness-of-fit criterion is the image-plane scatter between the observed and predicted images of lensed sources (image-plane minimization), or the source-plane scatter between sets of predicted source locations of the same sources \citep{jullo07}.
+Unless otherwise noted, \lenstool\ models in this work assume the dPIE distribution, which has seven parameters: centroid $x$, $y$; ellipticity $e$; position angle $\theta$; core radius $r_{\mathrm{core}}$; cut radius $r_{\mathrm{cut}}$; and normalization $\sigma_0$.
 Clusters are typically represented with one or more cluster-scale halos, supplemented with a number of galaxy-scale halos.
 Most of the parameters of cluster-scale halos are allowed to vary, with the exception of the cut radius, which for clusters is far outside the projected radius where it can be constrained by the lensing observables.
 If fixing the cut radius, each cluster-scale halo adds six free parameters to the lens model.
-To keep the number of overall optimized parameters manageable, it is common to assume that galaxy-scale halos of cluster-member galaxies have similar locations, ellipticities, and position angles as the stellar mass distribution of the galaxies they represent, and that their mass and slope parameters can be linked to the luminosity of each galaxy through parameterized scaling relations.
-This scaling adds two free parameters to the model.
+To keep the number of overall optimized parameters manageable, it is common to assume that galaxy-scale halos of cluster member galaxies have similar locations, ellipticities, and position angles as the stellar mass distribution of the galaxies they represent, and that their mass and slope parameters can be linked to the luminosity of each galaxy through the parameterized \cite{faberjackson1976} scaling relations: